 - The start and end dates of analysis. - A detailed description of each items' packaging and contents.
-This must include enough detail to properly convey the information to the technical and administrative reviewer. - The weight of each item analyzed. - The sampling plan applied, when appropriate. - The sample preparations or extractions used. - Descriptions of each analysis performed, including results. - Supporting documents (e.g., instrumental data), where applicable - For controlled substance not specifically listed in the relevant Statute, documentation of the attributes resulting in the controlled status (see Scope of Testing) - The conclusions reached for each item (including items that were not analyzed). - The dates of each Lab Activity (refer to Appendix 1 Lab Activity Dates)
+This must include enough detail to properly convey the information to the technical and administrative reviewer. - The weight of each item analyzed. - The sampling plan applied, when appropriate. - The sample preparations or extractions used. - Descriptions of each analysis performed, including results. - Positive and negative control results for color tests, where applicable - Supporting documents (e.g., instrumental data), where applicable - For controlled substance not specifically listed in the relevant Statute, documentation of the attributes resulting in the controlled status (see Scope of Testing) - The conclusions reached for each item (including items that were not analyzed). - The dates of each Lab Activity (refer to Appendix 1 Lab Activity Dates)